ONSdigital/eq-translations/doc/decisions/0001-context-in-translations.md

 ## Context

-For some translatable strings we create a message context (`msgctxt`) that contains the question text.
+For some translatable strings, we create a message context (`msgctxt`) that contains the question text.
 This means strings can be translated in the context of the question being asked.
 There are two issues with this approach:

 - For some elements the context is incorrect.
 For example, the context for an answer guidance title is `"Answer for: {question_text}"`.
 - Most translatable strings at the question level and below don't have context.
-This causes problems when the English text doesn't vary between question variants but the translated text needs to - https://trello.com/c/JEdbgtlT/3538-e-translations-add-context-to-all-child-elements-of-a-question-m
+This causes problems when the English text doesn't vary between question variants, but the translated text needs to - https://trello.com/c/JEdbgtlT/3538-e-translations-add-context-to-all-child-elements-of-a-question-m

 ## Decision